 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers impede air, which could cause water to build up inside your unit.
-The best type of material is one that allows airflow, like canvas or mesh.
+Plastic or vinyl covers stop air, which could cause water to build up inside your system.
+The best type of material is one that’s breathable, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money